rebecavalverde/help-docs/docs/en/edu/activities.md

 nexturl: en/education/review-assignments-activities.html
 ---

-They are different kinds of activities and assignments you can create in Flat for Education.
-In order to create your first one, you have to make sure that you already [created your first class](/help/en/education/create-new-class.html).
+They are various kinds of activities and assignments you can create in Flat for Education.
+To create your first one, you must make sure that you already [created your first class](/help/en/education/create-new-class.html).

 ![Class tab: Assignments](/help/assets/img/edu/class-tab-assignments.png)